How to Stop Your Spouse From Bringing Up the Past

 - Why now?
 Why is this coming up at this moment?

 - What is the situation that keeps being brought up?
-(If it’s different situations, you could ask, “What is in common to all of them?”).
+(If it’s a different situation, you could ask, “What is in common with all of them?”).

 - What lies behind the words?
 What is the emotional need that is not being met?

-- Write down what you are talking about since, to put it on paper, you need to make it more precise, concise and give you a distance from the emotional overwhelm.
+- Write down what you are talking about since to put it on paper, you need to make it more precise, which gives you a distance from the emotional overwhelm.

 - What have we tried so far to address this?
 What haven’t we tried?
 (Check out some advice below that could help you.)